St. Maarten and Beyond: 6 Nearby Islands to Visit

 Top of Mount Scenery!
 Most of the time, there is a cloud covering the summit of the mountain.
 It seriously gives you Jurassic Park feels.

-Anguilla, known for its pristine white sandy beaches and turquoise blue waters, will take your breath away.
+Anguilla, another one of the islands in the Caribbean known for its pristine white sandy beaches and turquoise blue waters, will take your breath away.
 Go for either a day trip with the many day cruises offered from AquaMania Adventures or Eagle Tours (or many other tour companies around the island) or make a weekend trip out of it.
 Most day cruises will also stop at Prickly Pear, Anguilla’s sister island.
 Both places offer beautiful beaches, great restaurants, and a wonderful experience.
 Day trips leave in the morning and return in the evening.
-Trips can offer a complimentary lunch, snorkeling gear, and chairs/umbrellas once you arrive to Anguilla.
+Trips can offer a complimentary lunch, snorkeling gear, and chairs/umbrellas once you arrive in Anguilla.

 St. Barthélemy (St. Barth's/St. Bart's)

 There are multiple ways to enjoy St. Barth’s.
 Whether it’s a day trip, a catamaran, or a weekend getaway, St. Barth’s won’t let you down.
 If arriving by ferry, you’ll get off right in Gustavia, a perfect place to spend your morning.
 Ferries leave from Marigot about 2-3 times a week, so check the schedule online or in person before you decide to make the trip.
 If you arrive by plane, Gustavia is where you’ll want to start off your day.